archfiend515/Smart-waste-segregation/README.md

  9. $ sudo apt-get install doxygen graphviz (For installing doxygen and graphviz)

- Note: Install the dependencies only which are not installed on your previously
+ Note: Install only those dependencies  which are not already there on your pi

 ## Build And Install MQTT Library